glassBead-tc/glassBead-001-atris/README.md

 ## Technology Stack

-- Backend: Node.js, TypeScript, LangGraph.js
+- **Backend:** Node.js, TypeScript, LangGraph.js
-- API Integration: Axios
+- **API Integration:** Axios
-- Natural Language Processing: GPT-4 via LangChain
+- **Natural Language Processing:** GPT-4 via LangChain
-- Frontend (Future): Next.js
+- **Frontend (Future):** Next.js
-- Testing: Jest
+- **Testing:** Jest
-- Version Control: Git
+- **Version Control:** Git
-- Package Management: Yarn
+- **Package Management:** Yarn
-- Environment Management: dotenv
+- **Environment Management:** dotenv

 ## Error Handling and Logging

 The project implements comprehensive error handling and logging:
-- **Error Handling**: Each major operation is wrapped in try-catch blocks to capture and manage errors gracefully.
+- **Error Handling:** Each major operation is wrapped in try-catch blocks to capture and manage errors gracefully.
 User-friendly error messages are generated to provide clear feedback without exposing internal system details.
-- **Logging**: Enhanced logging mechanisms ensure that detailed backend processing steps are not exposed to users.
+- **Logging:** Enhanced logging mechanisms ensure that detailed backend processing steps are not exposed to users.
 Logs are structured to facilitate debugging and monitoring while maintaining abstraction from user-facing components.
-- **Recursion Issue Resolution**: Fixed infinite loops in the LangGraph flow by updating `createGraph.ts`, ensuring that entity queries do not cause recursion limit errors.
+- **Recursion Issue Resolution:** Fixed infinite loops in the LangGraph flow by updating `tools.ts`, ensuring that entity queries do not cause recursion limit errors.

 ## Timeout and Retry Mechanism

-- **Timeouts**: Long-running operations are protected by timeouts to prevent indefinite hanging, ensuring that the system remains responsive.
+- **Timeouts:** Long-running operations are protected by timeouts to prevent indefinite hanging, ensuring that the system remains responsive.
-- **Retries**: Certain operations, such as API calls, implement a retry mechanism to handle transient failures, enhancing the robustness of the system.
+- **Retries:** Certain operations, such as API calls, implement a retry mechanism to handle transient failures, enhancing the robustness of the system.

 ## Documentation